2025: A Year in Review

 In 2025, the Hog Deer Project on Honduwa Island continued to expand in partnership with the Department of Wildlife Conservation, with the island now home to 32 hog deer.
 The Lunuganga Trust also signed an MoU with the Wildlife and Nature Protection Society of Sri Lanka to support ecological restoration, invasive species removal, and biodiversity protection, informed by research from the Universities of Peradeniya and Sri Jayewardenapura and supported by grants from the Lanka Environment Fund and Deutsche Bank.
 During the year, the Trust helped establish the Global Working Group on Tropical Gardens under the International National Trusts Organisation, connecting tropical gardens across Barbados, India, Malaysia, Maldives, Sri Lanka, St Helena, Thailand, and Zimbabwe.
 The Trust also launched the Intersectional Ecology Talk Series, hosting discussions on urban planning and wildlife management with Sriyan de Silva Wijeyeratne and on indigenous knowledge and regenerative ecology with Dr Thilanka Gunaratne, with the series continuing in 2026.

-The Geoffrey Bawa Space and Design Stores
+The Geoffrey Bawa Space and Bawa Design Stores

 A new chapter for our curatorial team

-Chief Curator Shayari de Silva will be stepping down from her role in 2026, following the opening of the exhibition Geoffrey Bawa: Architecture for the Senses which the Geoffrey Bawa Trust is producing in collaboration with the Vitra Design Museum in Germany and M+ in Hong Kong.
+Chief Curator Shayari de Silva will be stepping down from her role in 2026, following the opening of the exhibition Geoffrey Bawa: Architecture for the Senses which she is co-curating.
+The exhibition is by the Vitra Design Museum in Germany and M+ in Hong Kong in collaboration with the Geoffrey Bawa Trust.
 Shayari joined the Trust in 2018 as its first formal curatorial employee and steered the establishment of its year-round public programmes along with enabling the study and cataloguing of its archives and collections, setting up the curatorial department and team, and the move to the Geoffrey Bawa Space on Horton Place.
+Under her leadership, the Trust also joined CIMAM, ICAM (whose board Shayari sits on) and initiated Open House Colombo, which is part of the Open House Worldwide network.
+She curated and oversaw the delivery of two major long-duration, multi-event programmes – Bawa 100 and To Lunuganga – and the tour of our first exhibition on the Geoffrey Bawa archives which opened in Colombo in 2022, and went on travel to the NGMA in Delhi and Yale Architecture Gallery in New Haven.
+On this next chapter, she says “It has been an immense privilege to work with the Trust’s team and collections over the last eight years, and I’m proud to leave knowing that the Trust is in such a strong position with excellent leadership which will take our work further forward.”

 The Trust welcomes Thilini Perera as the new Director for Curatorial Affairs.
 Thilini brings over five years of experience at the Geoffrey Bawa Trust, where she has led design and communications, alongside a career of more than 15 years in the field.
 Since joining the Trust in 2019, she has managed and delivered its visual identity, strategic communications, and a wide range of online and offline outputs, while contributing to major exhibitions and publications.
 She has also supported institutional development by strengthening organisational systems and has expanded the Trust’s curatorial scope through projects such as The Order of Nature, its first queer-focused installation within the To Lunuganga programme.

-The Trust also appoints Aneesha Mustachi as Senior Curator A trained architect, Aneesha has been with the Geoffrey Bawa Trust since 2021 and brings extensive curatorial and archival expertise to the role.
+The Trust also appoints Aneesha Mustachi as Senior Curator.
+A trained architect, Aneesha has been with the Geoffrey Bawa Trust since 2021 and brings extensive curatorial and archival expertise to the role.
 She leads several key projects at the Trust, including curating A Light through Time, the Trust’s first exhibition at Number 11, and representing the Trust at the ICAM 22 sessions in Hong Kong.
 She is currently working on a forthcoming exhibition and publication on the Ena de Silva House, and supporting Geoffrey Bawa: Architecture for the Senses at the Vitra Design Museum.

 In early 2025, the Trust appointed Soham Kacker to the newly established role of Curator of Living Collections.
 He joined the Trust following the completion of his Master’s in Biodiversity and Conservation at the University of Oxford, and brings extensive experience in horticulture, ecology, and landscape management, having worked in botanical gardens in India and the UK.
 Based at Lunuganga, he oversees the maintenance and restoration of the garden, and leads the Trust’s ecological and environmental programmes.